KirklandLab/CutandTag_Alignment_QC/README.md

 ## 1) Project Description

 **CutandTag_Alignment_QC** is a Snakemake workflow adapted from the protocol by Ye Zheng, Kami Ahmad, and Steven Henikoff ([dx.doi.org/10.17504/protocols.io.bjk2kkye](https://dx.doi.org/10.17504/protocols.io.bjk2kkye)).
-This pipeline is designed to process CUT&Tag sequencing data from raw paired-end FASTQ files through raw FASTQ quality control, read alignment, optional duplicate capping, optional random downsampling, BigWig signal track generation, per-sample peak calling, fragment length analysis, and QC visualization.
+This pipeline is designed to process CUT&Tag sequencing data from raw paired end FASTQ files through raw FASTQ quality control, read alignment, optional duplicate capping, optional random downsampling, BigWig signal track generation, per sample peak calling, fragment length analysis, and QC visualization.

-The workflow aligns reads with **Bowtie2**, creates sorted and indexed BAM files, optionally limits PCR duplicate burden using fragment-coordinate duplicate capping, optionally downscales samples to a defined fragment depth, and outputs a final analysis BAM for each sample.
-Final analysis BAMs are then used to generate raw, CPM-normalized, and target-scaled BigWig files for genome browser visualization, call per-sample peaks with MACS2, calculate raw and final fragment length distributions, compute FRiP scores, generate fragment-count correlations, and produce alignment, duplicate/downsampling, and peak summary plots.
+The workflow aligns reads with **Bowtie2**, creates sorted and indexed BAM files, optionally limits PCR duplicate burden using fragment coordinate duplicate capping, optionally downscales samples to a defined fragment depth, and outputs a final analysis BAM for each sample.
+Final analysis BAMs are then used to generate raw, CPM normalized, and target scaled BigWig files for genome browser visualization, call per sample peaks with MACS2, calculate raw and final fragment length distributions, compute FRiP scores, generate fragment count correlations, and produce alignment, duplicate/downsampling, and peak summary plots.

 Automated raw FASTQ quality checks are done using **FastQC**, **MultiQC**, and **FastQ Screen**.
 These raw FASTQ QC steps are controlled by a config toggle, making it possible to skip them when rerunning the workflow after an initial QC has already been completed.
-The workflow is automated with Snakemake and dependencies are managed through environment modules, supporting reproducible execution on a Slurm-managed HPC system.
+The workflow is automated with Snakemake and dependencies are managed through environment modules, supporting reproducible execution on a Slurm managed HPC system.

 Downstream analysis can be performed in the [CutandTag_ReplicatePeak_Analysis](https://github.com/KirklandLab/CutandTag_ReplicatePeak_Analysis) Snakemake workflow.
 This companion pipeline starts with aligned BAM files and focuses on identifying reproducible peaks, generating consensus peak sets, and visualizing overlaps and signal distributions across multiple samples and experimental conditions.